19lmyers/cse110-w21-group14/admin/meetings/013121-brainstorm.md

   - problems we may have faced
   - questions we have
   Recommended one or two team member present at least once for participation credit.
+- Brainstorm on Miro and look at Figma made by Gary and Justin
+- Make slides for discussion this week

 ***Note***
 - Create a folder to hold slides. (shared team drive or folder on personal drive with invited members)